DimaBir/hierarchical_indexing/README.md

 ## Introduction

-This project showcases how hierarchical indexing can be used to retrieve information quickly and accurately from large documents.
-Specifically, we use the entire `"Introduction to Algorithms"` book as our dataset.
-The hierarchical indexing method allows us to first identify relevant sections through high-level summaries and then drill down into detailed chunks, ensuring that retrieval is both fast and contextually relevant.
+This project showcases how hierarchical indexing can retrieve information quickly and accurately from large documents.
+Specifically, we use the entire `"Introduction to Algorithms, Third Edition" by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.` book as our dataset.
+The book contains more than 1000+ pages.
+The hierarchical indexing method allows us to identify relevant sections through high-level summaries and then drill down into detailed chunks, ensuring that retrieval is fast and contextually relevant.

 ## Prerequisites